 Pinia

-Pinia is a state management library for Vue and is now declared a default.
+The state management library Pinia for Vue has now been declared a default.
 Still, it works with both Vue 2 and Vue 3.
 The library allows you to declare a state among components and pages.
 It is intuitive and fully typed.

 Pinia replaced Vuex for state management.
 You can still use Vuex, but it is in maintenance mode.
 So, it will not gain new features.
 The recommendation is to use Pinia for new web apps.